 From here, we just need to populate arrays based on scalar numbers.

-function (type parameter) T in type CreateArray<T extends number, Acc extends any[] = []>T extends number,
+function (type parameter) T in type CreateArray<T extends number, Acc extends any[] = []>

 > =